 2. Change Management Risks

-Changing your RMS will impact the entire organization.
+Changing your records management system will impact the entire organization.
 It will change how workers find and document information.
 Change management is important because it ensures that everyone will be able to perform their jobs during the transition.
 Organizations tend to understand they need to pay attention to this transition period; however, there are some mistakes which are easily avoided.

 How to avoid change management problems